the-shivam-gupta/the-shivam-gupta/README.md

 - [HMS](https://github.com/the-shivam-gupta/HMS) : This project is based on a Hospital Management System and provides an insight into the patient and doctor details.

 - [MedGuide](https://github.com/PriyansuMaurya/MedGuide) : This is a tool for clinicians to diagnose diseases through patient symptom-based questioning.

+- [Tailwind-CLone](https://github.com/the-shivam-gupta/tailwind-clone) : I'm working on this project to enhance my frontend skills and knowledge.

 Feel free to explore these projects and check out their repositories for more details and code.